 The Discipline Process

-The College of Registered Psychotherapists of Ontario will be responsible for addressing complaints and other concerns about the conduct, competence and capacity of its members.
+The College of Registered Psychotherapists of Ontario (CRPO) is responsible for addressing complaints and other concerns about the conduct, competence and capacity of its members.

-The College will be represented by a lawyer who prosecutes the case.
+The College is represented by a lawyer who prosecutes the case.
 The member is advised to retain a competent representative, but may choose to be self-represented.
-In addition, the panel will have its own legal advisor, known as Independent Legal Counsel (ILC), who is independent of the College and the member.
+In addition, the panel has its own legal advisor, known as Independent Legal Counsel (ILC), who is independent of the College and the Member.